Pyrdacor/Ambermoon-Advanced/docs/TextLOB.md

 As mentioned we only consider values 0 to 30 for matches.
 In binary this is 00000000 to 00011110.
 So if any of the upper 3 bits is set, it is no match!

 To state that it is a 2-byte match, the 4th bit (from left) is also 0.
 So for 2-byte matches the first byte is of the form 0000XXXX.
-0001XXXX would start a match of higher length.
+In contrast 0001XXXX would start a match of higher length.

-As mentioned we use 1.5 bytes.
+As mentioned we use 1.5 bytes to encode such a match.
 To do so we either use 2 bytes or 1 byte.
-We alternate between 2 and 1 bytes, and every second 2-byte-match will use a half byte (4 bits) of the last 2-byte match.
+We alternate between reading 2 or 1 bytes, and every second 2-byte match will use a half byte (4 bits) of the last 2-byte match.
 A similar thing is done in the [Extended LOB algorithm](ExtendedLOB.md).
 There for the large matches which use 2.5 bytes.
 So have a look there to understand the process better.